PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 x = [j^2 for j in 1:5]
 ```

-The following expression sums a series without allocating memory:
+The following generator expression sums a series without allocating memory:

 ```julia
 sum(j^2 for j in 1:5)